 6.3.
 Title; Risk of Loss; and Indemnity.
 As between the Parties, Seller shall be deemed to be in exclusive control (and responsible for any damages or injury caused thereby) of the Energy prior to the Delivery Point and Buyer shall be deemed to be in exclusive control (and responsible for any damages or injury caused thereby) of the Energy at and from the Delivery Point.
 Seller warrants that it will deliver to Buyer the Contract Quantity, free and clear of all liens, claims and encumbrances arising prior to the Delivery Point.
 Title to and risk of loss related to the Contract Quantity shall transfer from Seller to Buyer at the Delivery Point.
 Seller and Buyer shall each indemnify, defend and hold harmless the other Party from any Claims arising from any act or incident occurring when title to the energy is vested in the indemnifying Party.

 6.4.
 Force Majeure.
-If either Party is rendered unable by Force Majeure to carry out, in whole or part, its obligations under this Agreement and such Party gives notice and full details of the event to the other Party as soon as practicable after the occurrence of the event, then during the pendency of such Force Majeure but for no longer period, the obligations of the Party affected by the event (other than the obligation to make payments then due or becoming due with respect to performance prior to the event) shall be suspended to the extent required; provided, however, Buyer shall be obligated to pay the Capacity Charges, if any, under this Agreement notwithstanding the Force Majeure.
+If either Party is rendered unable by Force Majeure to carry out, in whole or part, its obligations under this Agreement and such Party gives notice and full details of the event to the other Party as soon as practicable after the occurrence of the event, then during the pendency of such Force Majeure but for no longer period, the obligations of the Party affected by the event (other than the obligation to make payments then due or becoming due with respect to performance prior to the event) shall be suspended to the extent required.
 The Party affected by the Force Majeure shall remedy the Force Majeure with all reasonable dispatch; provided, however, that this provision shall not require Seller to deliver, or Buyer to receive, energy at points other than the Delivery Point.
 The Party claiming force majeure (the "Claiming Party") shall provide the non-claiming Party notice of the Claiming Party's best estimate of the duration of the Force Majeure (the "Estimated Duration").
 During the Estimated Duration, the non-claiming Party shall not be required to resume its obligations to the Claiming Party with respect to the part of this Agreement for which the Claiming Party has claimed is subject to Force Majeure.
 Notwithstanding the foregoing, as soon as all or part of the Force Majeure ceases, the Claiming Party shall notify the non-claiming Party who shall have the option to require the Claiming Party to resume all or part of its obligations under this Agreement prior to the expiration of the Estimated Duration; provided, however, in all events the Parties shall resume their obligations under this Agreement upon the expiration of the Estimated Duration with respect to all or part of this Agreement that is no longer subject to the Force Majeure.
 If all or part of the Force Majeure continues to exist beyond the Estimated Duration, then the non-claiming Party may take any action it deems commercially reasonable under the circumstances.